 Key Resources to Help You Start Your Search

-We have provided you with some of the most common options for PhDs in this section.
-You will ﬁnd more in other resources.
-The two most recommended resources are:
+We have provided you with some common career options for PhDs in this section, however, you will ﬁnd additional options in a variety of other resources.
+Two recommended resources are:

 - ”So What Are You Going to Do with That?”: Finding Careers Outside Academia, by Susan Basalla and Maggie Debelius